Neuroscience Boot Camp

 (1) Brief (not more than 200 words) statement of interest – How is neuroscience relevant to your work and how would you apply what you learn at Boot Camp?

-Applicants applying for scholarship support should state how much support is needed (including full support if necessary).
+Applicants applying for financial aid should submit a short statement explaining how much support is needed (including full support if necessary).
+Please also describe, to the best of your ability, how you would use what you learn at boot camp to further contribute to your professional or academic field.
 We also ask that you list potential sources of support, such as employers or graduate programs that you have approached, along with the result.

 Reuters: Cognitive science gaining ground in U.S. academic religion studies